slavik57/eyepatch/README.md

 var value = {};
 dictionary.add(key, value);

-var containsKey: boolean = dictionary.containsKey(key);
+// Be aware: containsKey will work only on keys instances that are inside the dictionary var containsKey: boolean = dictionary.containsKey(key);
 var containsValue: boolean = dictionary.containsValue(value);

-var valueByKey: Object = dictionary.getValueByKey(key);
+// Be aware: getValueByKey will work only on keys instances that are inside the dictionary var valueByKey: Object = dictionary.getValueByKey(key);

 var size: number = dictionary.size;